Anuragdubeyy/job-webApplication-frontend/README.md

 #### Search and Filtering System
 A robust search and filter system allows users to find jobs or applications quickly.

-#### Real-Time Notifications
+#### Toast Notifications
-Job Seekers and Employers receive real-time feedback on actions such as successful job applications or updates to job posts.
+- Integrated with **Toastify** for displaying real-time feedback messages for actions like job applications, profile updates, or error handling.

+#### State Management
+- Implemented **Redux** for efficient state management across components, ensuring smooth data handling for both Employer and Job Seeker dashboards.

 #### Pagination
 All job listing pages support pagination for improved usability and performance.